ChrisNeedham200/loadimpact-docs/jekyll/_v4/core-concepts/performance-alerts-smart-results.md

 **This is an informational alert, we strongly recommend you group dynamic URLs as it will make analysis easier**

 This alert is raised when we detect more than 500 unique URLs in your test results.
-This is commonly caused by a URL that contains a query parameter that is unique per iteration. e.g. tokens, session IDs, etc. You should utilize the <a href="https://docs.k6.io/docs/http-requests#section-aggregating-results-for-http-requests" target="_blank">URL grouping feature of k6</a> to combine these unique URLs into a single metrics.
+This is commonly caused by a URL that contains a query parameter that is unique per iteration. e.g. tokens, session IDs, etc. You should utilize the <a href="https://docs.k6.io/docs/http-requests#section-aggregating-results-for-http-requests" target="_blank">URL grouping feature of k6</a> to aggregate data from dynamic URLs into a single URL metric.

-In the following example, our query parameter would produce large number of unique URLs:
+In the following example, our query parameter would produce large number of URL metrics:

 {% highlight js linenos %}
 for (var id = 1; id <= 600; id++) {